deciduously/tictactoe-hs/haskell-in-english.md

 ### The Third Line of `main`

-Now we're truckin' along!
+Now we're cooking with gas!
 Our `freshBoard` is ready for some killer moves.
 The next line is a simple function call reads `runGame board` - easy enough.
 We're going to pass our new board into the `runGame` function.
 What does that look like?

 ```haskell
 -- line 75